 Award tickets booked with AAdvantage miles

-Award tickets booked by May 31, 2020, for travel through September 30, 2020 will have waived reinstatement/change fees.
+Award tickets booked by September 8, 2020 will have waived reinstatement/change fees.

 You can find more info about AAdvantage award tickets here.